KatamariJr/gorm.io/pages/docs/v2_release_note.md

 Also, checkout field permissions, which can be used to skip creating/updating associations globally

-GORM V2 will use upsert to save associations when creating/updating a record, won't save full associations data anymore to protect your data from saving uncompleted data, for example:
+GORM V2 will use upsert to save associations when creating/updating a record, won't save full association data anymore to protect your data from saving uncompleted data, for example:

 ```go
 user := User{